Absolutely, but only if you care whether you live or die.

 Do they really go bad in 5 years like a can of the finest spam?

-Ancient ceramic artifacts like cups and plates have been found intact from civilizations thousands of years old, but we should probably defer to the manufacturers on this one.
+Ancient ceramic artifacts like cups and plates have been found intact from civilizations thousands of years old, but let's defer to the manufacturers on this one.

-When it comes to getting shot with bullets, you can never be too cautious.
+When it comes to getting shot in the lungs by bullets, you can never be too cautious!

-The first time you wear your plate carrier, its going to feel extremely heavy, clumsy, and unnatural.
-Keep wearing it!
+The first time you wear your plate carrier, its going to feel heavy, clumsy, and unnatural.

 The more you wear it, the more comfortable it will feel!

 Take it to the desert and practice shooting with it.
 Go hiking with it - you’ll get a better workout.
 Walk around the house with it.

 That last suggestion may sound silly, but believe me, every minute you wear your body armor counts, and will pay dividends once the apocalypse cometh.

 Which it will.